Is Castor Oil Safe for Dogs? Is Castor Oil Good for Dogs’ Skin? Discover everything about this miraculous oil concerning dogs below!

 How to Use Castor Oil for Dogs?

-Try the combination of castor and olive oil for your pup in equal proportion to give them a relaxing massage.
-You can rub the oils on places where you detect any skin irritation or allergy or simply to deter fleas and ticks or to treat hair loss.
 Furthermore, you can use castor oil to moisturize your dog’s dry skin since the oil has excellent moisturizing properties.
-For this, pour a few drops of it on a cotton ball, then massage it gently and evenly all over your pup’s body.
-This method also prevents skin allergies, fungal infections, ticks infestations, and cysts.
-If your hound feels pain in any part of the body, then apply castor oil directly on the inflamed area.
+For this, pour a few drops of castor oil on a cotton ball, then massage it gently all over your canine’s body.
+This method also prevents skin allergies and fungal infections.
+If your fido feels pain in any part of the body, then apply castor oil directly on the inflamed area.

-- Always use cold-pressed castor oil in comparison to expeller-pressed oil because of its richness in different nutritional elements.
+- Always use cold-pressed castor oil compared to expeller-pressed oil because of its richness in different nutritional elements.

-- Don’t let your pup lick the castor oil as its consumption in any form is toxic.
+- Don’t let your dog lick the castor oil, as its consumption in any form is toxic.
 It is advisable to use a mouth collar while applying it topically to your dog to prevent any accidental licking.